Duchy of Cornwall Nursery, Lostwithiel

 The nursery is situated in the heart of The Duchy, near to Restormel Castle at Lostwithiel.
 The Duchy of Cornwall itself is a private estate established by Edward III in 1337 to provide independence to his son and heir, Prince Edward.
 A charter ruled that each future Duke of Cornwall would be the eldest surviving son of the Monarch and heir to the throne – and the current Duke of Cornwall, HRH The Prince of Wales is the longest standing holder of the title.
 Part of the Duchy Estate, the nursery started life as a slate quarry before selling plants to the public in the mid 1970s before growing to become one of the largest plant nurseries in the south-west.

-Currently the nursery is open for plant and shop sales, with a café take away menu, from 10am – 4pm.
-The newly painted cafe (featuring a botanical mural by local artist Florence Super) is set to re-open in April for outdoor dining only, in line with the current guidance.
+The nursery is open for plant and shop sales.
+The newly painted cafe (featuring a botanical mural by local artist Florence Super) is open for indoor and outdoor dining, in line with the current guidance, and includes the beautiful tipi.

 Cott Rd, Lostwithiel PL22 0HW